mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/brand-overview.md

 A large SaaS platform with a few large customers might consider separately registering those large customers as their own brands.
 The majority of smaller customers can be registered under one brand.
 This means that if there are any spam or reputation issues, they can be isolated to those individual brands.

-If you are an SMS aggregator with no brand value added on top and simply pass through the message, you would need to apply as a reseller and each of the businesses you serve would need to apply as their own brand.
+If you are an SMS aggregator with no brand value added on top and pass through the message, you would need to apply as a reseller and each of the businesses you serve would need to apply as their own brand.

 In summary: